panique/huge/README.md

 Sessions in PHP are easy to handle, but have a tricky configuration underneath.
 The common opinion is, that when you close your browser, the session is gone.
 Actually, it's a little bit more complicated:
-Have a look on these 3 line in your `php.ini`:
+Have a look on these 3 lines in your `php.ini`:

 `session.gc_maxlifetime = 3600`
 `session.gc_probability = 1`
 `session.gc_divisor = 1000`

 `session.gc_maxlifetime` says: 3600 seconds (1 hour) after session initialization, PHP will mark this session as "outdated" and flag it as "ready to delete".
 The session still exists after 1 hour!
 But it's not deleted.
-The deletion process of all outdated and ready-to-delete file is called "garbage collection" (process), and it's triggered - with a specific probability - when another user comes to your page.
+The deletion process of all outdated and ready-to-delete file is called "garbage collection" (process), and it is triggered - with a specific probability - when another user comes to your page (= another php process is started).
 This probability is calculated by `session.gc_probability` divided by `session.gc_divisor`.
-Yeah, a little bit weird, but the people behind PHP have thought about this, and there are reasons for this behaviour.
+Yes, a little bit weird, but the people behind PHP have thought about this, and there are reasons for this behaviour.

 Have a look on this excellent answer on StackOverflow to read more about this topic:
 [How do I expire a PHP session after 30 minutes?](http://stackoverflow.com/a/1270960/1114320).
-For this script it means, that when you close your browser and open it again, and are still logged in, it has to do with PHP's session gargabe collector process ;)
+For this script it means, that when you close your browser and open it again, and you are still logged in, it has to do with PHP's session garbage collector process ;)

 ### The PHP 5.5 password hashing functions